Senators urge FCC to scrutinize Chinese carriers operating in US

 "Much, if not all, of the reasoning behind today's decision appears to apply with equal or greater force to those legacy authorizations," Carr said at the FCC meeting in May.
 "Let's ensure that our decisions from decades past don't inadvertently endanger American interests."

 But China Unicom and China Telecom, which were granted licenses by the FCC in the early 2000s, have retained their ability to operate in the US.
-And the FCC has not yet opened a proceeding to strip them of their licenses.
+And the FCC hasn't yet opened a proceeding to strip them of their licenses.

-Sens.
-Schumer and Cotton are formally asking the FCC to begin that process, and they say these licenses should be re-examined and "revoked" if they "do not serve the public interest."
+Schumer and Cotton are formally asking the FCC to begin that process, and they say these licenses should be reexamined and "revoked" if they "do not serve the public interest."

-A spokesperson for Pai's office said that the chairman "has made it clear that the Commission is reviewing other Chinese communications companies such as China Telecom and China Unicom."
+A spokesperson for Pai's office said the chairman "has made it clear that the commission is reviewing other Chinese communications companies such as China Telecom and China Unicom."

+China Telecom Americas said in a statement that the company has been operating in the US for nearly 20 years and hopes to continue operating here.

+"We make the protection of our customers' data a priority and have built a solid reputation as one of the best telecom companies in the world," a spokesman said in an email.

 Discuss: Senators urge FCC to scrutinize Chinese carriers operating in US